 Book directly on hotelnaruseoul.com to access special offers or your preferred booking site: Expedia | Booking.com | TripAdvisor | Hotels.com

-Landmark hotel, holding 2 Michelin keys, located near Seokchon Lake and Lotte World.
-The hotel is set across floors 76 to 101 of the Lotte World Tower and includes multiple dining options, a wedding hall, and a convention centre.
-The property offers four types of rooms, from basic suites to grand deluxe and presidential suites.
-Each beautifully decorated room offers an unparalleled view of the city.
-All rooms are fully stocked with basic and premium amenities, including bathrobes and complimentary mineral water.
+A landmark hotel holding two Michelin Keys, located near Seokchon Lake and Lotte World.
+The hotel occupies floors 76 to 101 of Lotte World Tower and includes multiple dining options, a wedding hall, and a convention centre.
+Four room types are available, from basic suites to grand deluxe and presidential suites, each offering an unparalleled view of the city and fully stocked with premium amenities, including bathrobes and complimentary mineral water.

-The main restaurant, STAY, is led by a 3-Michelin-starred chef, Yannick Alléno.
-Additionally, the hotel also houses Bicena, a Michelin 1-star restaurant for a fresh interpretation of Korean cuisine, Bar 81, a premium bar with the largest champagne selection in Korea, and of course, a comfortable lounge.
-Guests have access to the Signiel Spa, sauna and indoor swimming pool, top-of-the-line fitness centre, and luxurious business facilities.
+The main restaurant, STAY, is led by 3-Michelin-starred chef Yannick Alléno.
+The hotel also houses Bicena, a Michelin 1-star restaurant offering a fresh take on Korean cuisine, Bar 81 (home to the largest champagne selection in Korea), and a comfortable lounge.
+Guests have access to the Signiel Spa, sauna, indoor swimming pool, a top-of-the-line fitness centre, and business facilities.

 300 Olympic-ro, Songpa District, Seoul, South Korea | Map link